halimahexe/halimahexe/README.md

 - 🤖 [Hadel Bot](https://github.com/fac30/discord-ai-bot--halimah-adel) - a Discord AI bot that takes prompts from users and returns responses from OpenAI API (created using Node.js, Discord.js, OpenAI).
 - 🌐 [Lingo Agency website](https://fac30.github.io/Agency-Phoenix-Halimah) - a fake agency website (created using HTML, CSS and JS).
 - 🤖 [ChatGPT front-end clone](https://fac30.github.io/chatgpt-clone--halimah-andrei-adriana-loza) - a front-end clone for ChatGPT (created using HTML, CSS, JavaScript and OpenAI).
-- 🌐 [Deployment to AWS](https://github.com/fac30/halimah-kieran-oleg-andrei-unschool-aws) - practised deploying a simple website to AWS and linking GitHub to it to automatically update (created using AWS, HTML, CSS, JavaScript).
+- 🌐 [Deployment to AWS](https://github.com/fac30/halimah-kieran-oleg-andrei-unschool-aws) - practised deploying a simple website to AWS and linking GitHub to it so it would automatically update (created using AWS, HTML, CSS, JavaScript).